microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/in-proc-extensions.md

 ![VisualStudio.Extensibility In-Process Extension Project template](in-proc-project-template.png "VisualStudio.Extensibility In-Process Extension Project template")

-* Open the *source.extension.vsixmanifest* file and fill in the *Author* field (the *Publisher* field if you are editing the file as code instead of using the designer).

 ## Debug your extension

 * Set the *Container* project as *Startup Project*, press `F5` to start debugging.